100% Hardwood (certificate)

 High-standard seat rests require high-standard wood with high density.
 Hardwood is therefore especially suitable for seat rests – because of its stability, processing properties, availability, natural appearance and above all because of its isolating effect.

-We only use 100% high standard hardwood from FSC-certified distributors*) from controlled forest management.
+We only use 100% high standard hardwood from certified distributors*) from controlled forest management.

 For high-standard building projects the hardwoods of tropical origin have nearly replaced local wood sorts such as larch and pine.
 The reason for this development is mainly the lower maintenance effort and the longer durableness.